stela2502/Singularity_Tutorial/docs/index.md

 ```

-You see that some of Apptainers capabilities have not been used here: %setup, %files, %info and %help have all been omitted.
+You see that some of Apptainers capabilities have not been used here: %files and %labels have all been omitted.
 But for the time being this is enough - let's go back to the ImageSmith to build an image based on this definition:

 ### Create a new directory